-a.
-Either party can appeal the outcome of the decision.
+- a.
+Either party can appeal the outcome of the determination of responsibility or a dismissal of the formal complaint. - b.

-b.
 Appeal guidelines must be followed.

 For more information on Title IX Procedures, click here.

 COMPLAINT PROCEDURES FOR VIOLATIONS OF THE AMERICANS WITH DISABILITIES ACT (ADA) AND SECTION 504 OF THE REHABILITATION ACT OF 1973: Any person who believes a member of the school community has discriminated against him/her on the basis of disability or retaliated against him or her in violation of the ADA or Section 504 with respect to matters relating to employment; programs, activities or services; or student instruction may file a complaint with the Designated Person for ADA/Section 504 employment discrimination identified herein.